erikhyrkas/snakes/training_data/llama-wiki-3.md

 To reduce damage from earthquakes:

 1. **Make buildings strong**: Buildings should be designed to withstand earthquakes.
-2. **Have a emergency plan**: Know what to do in case of an earthquake.
+2. **Have an emergency plan**: Know what to do in case of an earthquake.
 3. **Practice earthquake drills**: Regularly practice how to stay safe during an earthquake.

 By understanding earthquakes and taking steps to prepare, you can help keep yourself and others safe!